AlanFGC/Image-Editor-2.0/README.md

 of the file.
 Then we can apply any filter in the list from the examples shown, if you type __options__ you can get the whole list of commands.
 To save we simply type __save__ then the name of our new file.

+All the commands can be displayed inside the program by typing '__options__' in the cli.

+---
+## Image examples:
+Inside the res file there are 3 different images. city.jpg and squirrel.jpg showcase almost every filter, however black and white histogram equalization is difficult to showcase, that's why I added a desaturated almost black and white image called tiger.jpg just to specifically show how the equalizer works correctly.

 ---
 ## Credits
 This project is part of class CS-5004 course at Northeastern University, taught by professor Maria Jump.